top of page

 The team’s strong collaboration skills enable them to navigate diverse perspectives and ideas.
 Even when they believe the community’s suggestion is the best option, they continue to listen, seek compromise, and remain respectful when receiving feedback or criticism.

-Director of Program Development & Volunteers
+Director of After-School Program

 0A01B7BD-_edited.jpg